On local and non-local energy transfers in Hall magnetohydrodynamic turbulence: Summary and conclusion

-To further examine the nature of fundamental triad interactions, we computed S2S transfer rates for a fixed receiver shell $m$.
-Both $\pazocal{H}^{b,\ b}_{n,\ m,\ o}$ and $\pazocal{H}^{b,\ j}_{n,\ m,\ o}$ display weak transfer rates corresponding to local transfers via local triads.
-However, strong local cascade for $\bb-\bb$ channel at all wavenumbers and for $\bj-\bb$ channels at higher wavenumbers indicate that the major contribution of local transfer arises from nonlocal triads of type $k\simeq p\gg q$ (see Fig.~\ref{S2S_HALL_TWO_CHANNELS}).
-Nonlocal transfers involve two distinct triad configurations $k \simeq q \gg p$ and $p \simeq q \gg k$ (see types (iii) and (iv) in Fig.~\ref{triads_magnetic_current_spectrum} (a)).
-Whereas $\pazocal{H}^{b,\ b}_{n,\ m,\ o}$ is predominantly made up of the first kind of non-local triads, leading to enhanced nonlocal transfer at large wavenumbers, the second type of nonlocal triads are largely present in $\pazocal{H}^{b,\ j}_{n,\ m,\ o}$ at moderate wavenumbers (Fig.~\ref{S2S_HALL_TWO_CHANNELS}).
+To further examine the nature of fundamental triad interactions, we computed S2S transfer rates for a fixed giver shell $m$ while varying the mediator and receiver shells $o$ and $n$, respectively.
+In particular, we have chosen $m = 5, 10$ and $19$ to probe the nature of triad interactions in the wavenumber region $kd_i <1$, $kd_i \sim 1$ and $kd_i > 1$, respectively.
+For $m=5$, both in $\pazocal{H}^{b,\ b}_{n,\ m,\ o}$ and $\pazocal{H}^{b,\ j}_{n,\ m,\ o}$ local transfers via local triads are predominant (see Figs.~\ref{fig:triple_shell_combined_Hall}a, d and g).
+For $m=10$, similar local transfers via local triads for both the channels decrease whereas the local and nonlocal transfers through nonlocal triads start to develop (see Figs.~\ref{fig:triple_shell_combined_Hall}b, e and h).
+This is further confirmed for $m = 19$ where strong local transfer through nonlocal transfer is observed for both the channels (see Figs.~\ref{fig:triple_shell_combined_Hall}c, f and i).
+Nonlocal transfers involve two distinct triad configurations $k \simeq q \gg p$ and $p \simeq q \gg k$ (see types (iii) and (iv) in Fig.~\ref{triads_magnetic_current_spectrum}a).
+Whereas $\pazocal{H}^{b,\ b}_{n,\ m,\ o}$ is predominantly made up of the first kind of non-local triads, leading to enhanced nonlocal transfer at large wavenumbers, the second type of nonlocal triads are largely present in $\pazocal{H}^{b,\ j}_{n,\ m,\ o}$ at moderate wavenumbers.
+To explain the different transfer terms in HMHD turbulence, we use power-law assumptions for spectral fields ($b_k\sim k^{-\alpha/2}$ and $j_k\sim k^{-\beta/2}$).
+For small wavenumbers ($kd_i< 1$), the model indicates comparable contribution from both the channels whereas for large wavenumbers ($kd_i >1$), the transfer through the channel $\pazocal{JB}$ dominates, thus globally validating our results obtained from the simulation.